FilipiMachado/letmeask_prj/README.md

 Letmeask is perfect for content creators to use a Q&A room with other people, into a organized and democratic way.

-This is a project developed under the **[Next Level Week Together](https://nextlevelweek.com/)**, presented on 20th to 27th, june, 2021.
+This is a project developed under the **[Next Level Week Together](https://nextlevelweek.com/)**, presented on 20th to 27th, June, 2021.

 ## 🔖 Layout